-Lakewood teens are invited to check out the social activities at Lakewood's two teen centers, as well as these special events and involvement opportunities:
+Lakewood teens are invited to check out the social activities at Lakewood's two teen centers, as well as the special events and involvement opportunities described below.

 Each October, the College Fair brings more than 50 colleges around the nation to Lakewood to provide information about admissions, programs and campus life.

 California universities, colleges from across the country, community colleges, trade schools, military and specialized programs are all represented at this FREE event.

 For more information about the College Fair, contact the Lakewood Youth Center at 562-429-7472 or check the Lakewood Events Calendar.